Humblemonk/DiceMaiden/README.md

 `/roll 4d10 kl3` : Roll four ten-sided dice and keep the lowest three dice rolled.

+`/roll b1 4d6` : Botch rolls.
+Count the number of dice at or below the number following `b`.
+If no number follows `b`, this option is ignored.

 `/roll purge 10`: Purge the last 10 messages from channel.
 The purge value can be between 2 to 100 messages and requires the user to have the "manage messages" or "administrator" role.

 `/roll 4d6 !
 Hello World!`: Roll four six-sided dice and add comment to the roll.